-Nikon D7200 versus Panasonic GH5
+Nikon D7200 vs Panasonic GH5

-The Nikon D7200 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in March 2015 and January 2017.
+The Nikon D7200 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were revealed to the public, respectively, in March 2015 and January 2017.
 The D7200 is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7200) and a Four Thirds (GH5) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 Body comparison: Nikon D7200 vs Panasonic GH5

 The side-by-side display below illustrates the physical size and weight of the Nikon D7200 and the Panasonic GH5.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.